FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargefrequency.md

 The ChargeFrequency column MUST be present and MUST NOT be null or empty.
 This column is of type String and MUST be one of the allowed values.

-See [Appendix: Charge Frequency](#chargefrequency-1) for details about allowed values and governance criteria for this dimension.

 ## Column ID

 ChargeFrequency